 What is Neurofeedback?

-Neurofeedback is used to treat a variety of symptoms associated with a broad range of neuropsychological problems.
-Neurofeedback has been found to be effective in treating the symptoms of the following conditions:
+Neurofeedback can help reduce symptoms experiences for those with a broad range of neuropsychological problems.
+Symptoms can be moderated through brainwave training and lifestyle considerations (eg diet, sleep habits, etc).
+Neurofeedback has been found to be effective in addressing the following conditions:

 - Attention Deficit/Hyperactivity Disorder (ADD/ADHD)

 - Autism Spectrum Disorders

 - Post-Traumatic Stress Disorder (PTSD)